tinymce/tinymce-docs/enterprise/check-spelling/custom.md

 The above log shows that 3 custom dictionaries were found, one "global", language-independent one and one each for English and French.
 They were found to contain 1, 3 and 2 words, respectively.
 Please check that this report matches your expectations.

+### Ongoing Dictionary Maintenance

+Future additions/changes to dictionaries after the initial deployment will require a restart of the spell check service each time.